autistic-symposium/blockchain-science-rs/README.md

 #### with [bybit](https://www.bybit.com/en-US/)

-* using this code, we use websockets an bybit's API to monitor the following:
+* using this code, we use websockets and bybit's API to monitor the following:

 ```
     * spot pair orderbook, depth, k-lines, and private execution reports